 “Organ donation has the potential to give life out of death and Andy Tookey challenges us all to think about whether the system in New Zealand needs to change; because the stakes couldn’t be higher for those in need.”

-Reported by Kim Triegaardt for our AA Directions Winter 2017 issue
+Reported by Kim Triegaardt for our AA Directions Summer 2017 issue